rockneurotiko/go-bots/rssbot/README.md

 # Features!

-- Binary for all major platforms and architectures, just search yours in the bin directory :)
+- Binary for all major platforms and architectures, just search yours in the bin directory :) (the binaries are in the [go-bots-binaries project](https://www.github.com/rockneurotiko/go-bots-binaries))
 - Configured with flags.
 - Database in disk, the state will be saved between runs.
 - Caches

 # Configure

 If you don't like (or can't) to use the scrit I provide to execute (`run.sh` or `run.cmd`) you can execute in the terminal like any program.
 You can execute the binary, or the go code.
+(The binaries are in [go-bots-binaries project](https://www.github.com/rockneurotiko/go-bots-binaries))

 Parameters to configure the program (All the paths are OS-like you are using, in unix with / in windows with \, but will expand ~ in both):
 - `-db=~/path/to/db`: The final path where will be saved the db.
 Default: `book.db`